Our Story So Far

 This wedding was our first together, helping each other out getting those extra shots and coverage for the happy couple.
 From there we put our heads together and devised a plan to start helping out more couples together.
 Scott had spent a year in Australia previously helping out on the independant film scene, creating shorts and assisting on film epics.
 It made perfect sense for Scott to choose to offer video alongside Jon’s photography.
 After a quick pop down to Bristol to pick up a camera, we were in business.

-Fun fact; we chose the name Special Day Photography after trying to find a url that wasn’t taken on Facebook, Instagram and Pinterest at the time.
+Fun fact; we chose the name Special Day Studios after trying to find a url that wasn’t taken on Facebook, Instagram and Pinterest at the time.
 It made sense to have a different name to the business instead of our names, as Sparkman & Edwards sounds like we build yachts.

 In the years that follow, we slowly progressed the business forwards, opening up the doors to new ideas and opportunities.
 We started to find our niche, as we were nearly always booked exclusively for outdoorsy, boho-chic style weddings.
 Now we work within the entirety of the Cotswolds area, serving adventurous couples with an aesthetic in mind.